 Luisa Caldwell is a multidisciplinary artist working from intimate works on paper to large scale installation sculpture in the public realm.
 Caldwell’s use of reclaimed and collected materials is at the core of her large scale installations, while drawing is the prevailing process in her small works.
 Color, nature, pattern and decoration are all important and continuing aspects found in her many bodies of work.

 Caldwell has received numerous temporary and permanent public art commissions.
-Permanent commissions include suspended sculptures for PS 244 in Flushing, NY; fifteen mosaic and art glass panels for an MTA Art & Design commission at East 180th St Bronx Zoo subway station.
-This project, working with Lee Harris Pomeroy Architects, won four awards including the prestigious Excelsior Award for Public Architecture from the American Institute of Architecture New York State.
+Permanent commissions include suspended sculptures for PS 244 in Flushing, New York, and fifteen mosaic and art glass panels for an MTA Art & Design commission at East 180th Street Bronx Zoo subway station.
+This project, working with Lee Harris Pomeroy Architects, won four awards including the prestigious Excelsior Award for Public Architecture from the American Institute of Architecture, New York State.

-She has been reviewed and written about by The New York Times, Art in America, ArtNews, The Huffington Post, and Hyperallergic, artcritical, among others.
+She has been reviewed and written about in The New York Times, Art in America, ArtNews, Huffington Post, Hyperallergic, artcritical, among others.

-Caldwell studied art at the University of Iowa, lives and works in Brooklyn, NY.
+Caldwell studied art at the University of Iowa and currently lives and works in Brooklyn.

 |Andrea Grover||Executive Director of Guild Hall|

 |Josh Gladstone||Artistic Director of The John Drew Theater|

 |Christina Strassfield||Museum Director/Chief Curator of Guild Hall Museum|